Norwood provides programs that strengthen and build the lives of children and their families.

 This provides you information about your child’s social and emotional development.

-The Early Start and Head Start programs offer a learning through play approach for children ages birth - 5 years old.
+The Head Start program offers a learning through play approach for children ages 3 - 5 years old.
 Norwood follows the theories and practices from the Early Learning and Child Care field.
 Programs are offered Tuesday to Friday.

 Families must meet the Low Income Cut Off through Statistics Canada.
 Entry is based on the Canadian Social Determinants of Health.